jtkovacs/jtkovacs.github.io/REFS/DBMS.md

 ### Manage views

-Create view: [Database] > [Views] > right click to create new view.
+- Create view: [Database] > [Views] > right click.
 This is done to facilitate reporting, since data that is logically related (city and states) may be scattered across multiple tables; however, it create a penalty for writing data.
-Views can be made persistent to increase performance: right click view > Script View as > ALTER To > New Query Editor Window > Add “WITH SCHEMABINDING” under “ALTER VIEW” line > Execute > Refresh Object Explorer pane > Right click on Indexes > Clustered index > Add columns.
+- Views can be made persistent to increase performance: right click view > Script View as > ALTER To > New Query Editor Window > Add “WITH SCHEMABINDING” under “ALTER VIEW” line > Execute > Refresh Object Explorer pane > Right click on Indexes > Clustered index > Add columns.